Bear in mind Sherlock Holmes and Dr Watson DIDN’T exist so this is really a fake museum with fake artefacts.

 To buy your ticket you have to enter and walk through a gift shop.
 There are quite a few interesting bits and bobs here including pipes, DVDs and books.
 For many, this could possibly be worth the trip alone.

 The museum is spread over several floors and the rooms are dressed as if the characters still live there, as well as displaying items from many of the stories.

-You can see Sherlock’s bedroom and the famous study overlooking Baker Street.
-You can also sit in his armchair by the fireplace, use the props for photo opportunities and pose by waxworks of Mrs Hudson and Moriaty.
+You can see what we imagine Sherlock’s bedroom would look like and the famous study overlooking Baker Street.
+You can also sit in his armchair by the fireplace, use the props for photo opportunities and pose by waxworks of Mrs Hudson and Moriarty.

-A word of warning: it’s quite small in here and, when there are a lot of people, younger kids may feel a little claustrophobic.
+A word of warning: it’s quite small in here and, it does get very busy.
+So, when there are a lot of people younger kids may feel a little claustrophobic.

 KidRated is a safe place for children to express their points of view.